-As the holidays are approaching, are you looking for tips to beat fatigue?
+The holidays are here and there is so much to do!
+But are you feeling too tired to keep up with it all?
 You are no doubt becoming busier and your calendar is getting full.
-Thanksgiving is here, Christmas is fastly approaching, and there are lots of preparations to be made.
-If you haven’t begun your Christmas shopping yet, then that is weighing heavily on your mind, as well.
-You have gifts to buy, celebrations to plan, friends to see, and all the while you still have to find time to go to work, do the grocery shopping, make dinner, shuttle the kids to their various activities, and so on.
+Christmas is fastly approaching, and there are lots of preparations to be made.
+If you’re behind on your Christmas shopping, then that is weighing heavily on your mind, as well.
+You have gifts to buy, parties to attend, friends to see, and all the while you still have to find time to go to work, do the grocery shopping, make dinner, and shuttle the kids to their various activities.

 Are you wondering how you will fit all of this into your schedule?
-You may already feel exhausted just thinking about all that you have to do, yet you want have enough energy to enjoy all these activities.
+You may already feel exhausted just thinking about all that you have to do, yet you want have enough energy to enjoy Christmas and New Years.
 Never fear, here are some tips to help you rev up your energy for the holidays: